inasafe/inasafe-doc/docs/source/training/socialisation/functionality_datasets.rst

 background in programming is able to make their own impact functions.
 For more information visit :ref:`impact_function_tutorial`

-Exposure Layers Used in this Course
+Exposure Layers Used in Practical
 -----------------------------------

 ============  ================  =================  ==================  =======================